wechto/paper/README.md

 In this paper we showed that reformulating supervised imitation learning as a conditional energy-based modeling problem, with inference-time implicit regression, often greatly outperforms traditional explicit policy baselines.

+:curly_loop: [Latent-Variable Advantage-Weighted Policy Optimization for Offline RL](https://arxiv.org/pdf/2203.08949.pdf) :no_mouth:

+LAPO: we study an offline RL setup for learning from heterogeneous datasets where trajectories are collected using policies with different purposes, leading to a multi-modal data distribution.